sajid-619/nodejs-recruitment-task/README.md

 ## /auth example request

 To authorize user call the auth service using for example `curl`.
-We assume that the auth service is running of the default port `3000`.
+We assume that the auth service is running of the app port `3000`.

 Request

 ```

-curl --location --request POST '0.0.0.0:8081/auth' \
+curl --location --request POST '0.0.0.0:3000/auth' \
 --header 'Content-Type: application/json' \
 --data-raw '{
 "username": "basic-thomas",